laurissastokes/Text-Mining-RBG/README.md

 **Collection**
 ---
-Contains the sources, methods, and scripts used to acquire every majority, concurring, and dissenting opinion authored by RBG during her tenure as a U.S. Supreme Court Justice.
+Describes the sources, methods, and scripts used to acquire every majority, concurring, and dissenting opinion authored by RBG during her tenure as a U.S. Supreme Court Justice.

 **Cleaning**
 ---
-Contains the methods, scripts, and status of efforts to prep the texts for computational analysis.
+Describes the methods, scripts, and status of efforts to prep the texts for computational analysis.

 **Analysis**
 ---